-Table 2 reports regression results for the log duration of completed job spells.
-We later report results for several duration-related outcomes that do not restrict the sample to completed spells.
+Table 2 reports regression results for the average log duration of completed job spells among workers hired to a firm-location l, at time t.
+This is our primary outcome measure, but we later report results several other duration-related outcomes that are not right censored.
 Of the 270,086 hired workers that we observe in our sample, 75%, or 202,728 workers have completed spells (4,401 location-month cohorts), with an average spell lasting 203 days and a median spell of 99 days.
 The key explanatory variable is whether or not the median hire at this location-date was tested.